mapcat/airtest/README.md

 There is only one option for the map currently (show all airports, or only visited airports).
 More will be added.

-Hovering over an airport (or clicking on the icon) will identify it with the name pulled from a list stored in 'airports.csv'.
+Hovering over an airport (or clicking on the icon) will identify it with the name pulled from a list stored in airports.csv.

 ## Known issues: